 NOTE: While modules comprising programmes and majors are prescribed in the yearbook, some modules may be substituted for academic reasons following personalised advice from academic staff within the Department and the approval of the Head of Department where the university timetable permits.

-For advice on undergraduate programme and module choices, and career prospects, contact the Departmental Undergraduate Academic Advisor, Dr Heike Lutermann.
+For advice on undergraduate programme and module choices, and career prospects, contact the Departmental Undergraduate Academic Advisors: Dr Heike Lutermann (Entomology), Dr Carel Oosthuizen (Zoology), or Prof. Adrian Shrader (Ecology).

 This programme is for students who want to understand how animals and plants interact with each other and the natural and human environment.
 In addition to modules on animals, students take a number of modules on plant diversity and ecology in the third year.